livewire/livewire/docs/installation.md

 ## Note about 404 `/livewire.js`

-Once this file is served by Livewire.
-Nginx can’t find it, so it responds with a 404 error.
+Once this file is served by Livewire, Nginx can’t find it, so it responds with a 404 error.
 Add this config, which will prevent Nginx from interfering with this specific location.

 ```
 location = /livewire/livewire.js {